TheWazzzzzup/zupUtils/README.md

 ## Tweakables
 easy way to create fields accessabile for non programing editors. will become a custom attribute down the road.

+## Required Attribute
+mark any field with [RequiredAttribute] will show on inspector and hierarchy if you failed to provide references